-The laboratory has been participated and participates in several international projects.
-The largest at the moment is the European fusion programme EFDA where our task is the application of the laser induced breakdown spectroscopy (LIBS) for in situ monitoring of erosion/deposition processes at the reactor wall.
+The laboratory has participated and participates in several national and international projects.
+The largest ongoing international project is under the EUROfusion program where our task is the application of (LIBS) for in situ monitoring of erosion/deposition processes and fuel retention at the reactor wall.

 Another important project PUT1432 is funded by Estonian Research Council and investigates the use of low-temperature plasma produced reactive oxygen and nitrogen species for the cancer therapy.
 In addition, our laboratory participates in the development of plasma assisted atomic layer deposition (ALD) method in the Estonian Research Council funded project PSG448.
 We are also member in the COST action CA19110 which aims to develop plasma-based methods for agricultural applications.

 International project PlasTEP connected EU countries in the Baltic sea region and was aimed to the reduction of the environmental pollution by the means of plasma technologies.
 A project funded by international ABB company investigated the dielectric properties of environmentally friendly insulating gases used in high- and medium voltage equipment.

 An Estonian Research Council funded project investigated the combination of plasma and catalyst for the flue gas cleaning (PUT585).
 The development of LIBS method for oil-shale quality analysis was investigated by the funding of Estonian Energy and Center for Environmental Investigations.
 Surface treatment of wood was investigated under the Estonian Research Council project PUTJD732 in cooperation with Centre of Competence for Wood Processing and Furniture Manufacturing.